triepod-ai/puppeteer-mcp-server/CONTRIBUTING.md

 # Contributing to Puppeteer MCP Server

 Thank you for your interest in contributing to the Puppeteer MCP Server!
+This is an experimental implementation inspired by [@modelcontextprotocol/server-puppeteer](https://github.com/modelcontextprotocol/servers).
 This document provides guidelines and instructions for contributing to the project.

 ## Development Setup